The Complete Guide to Driving in Wallis and Futuna

 We detail the limited car rental companies available in Car Rentals in Wallis and Futuna.

-There is a very limited selection of cars to choose from in Wallis and Futuna, with most rental companies offering SUVs and pickup trucks, as well as a few smaller hatchbacks.
-While the main roads are sealed and in good condition, roads on the east coast of Wallis and the northern coast of Futuna, as well as many of the roads to historical sites and viewpoints, are dirt roads, which SUVs and 4WDs tend to handle better.
-Although a smaller vehicle will still do the trick if you drive with extra care.
+While the main roads between villages are sealed and in good condition on Wallis, roads on the east coast of Wallis and on Futuna, as well as many of the roads to historical sites and viewpoints, are either dirt roads or full of potholes, which SUVs and 4WDs tend to handle better.

 What are the Roads Like in Wallis and Futuna?